ABSTRACT

 RESEARCH DESIGN AND CONTEXT

 This study used the single case study methodology to understand the experiences of remote employees working in NGOs.
-Through qualitative data collection, this study hopes to identify and share insights into the narratives of remote employees in this region and contribute to the developing understanding of effective remote work practices and their implications for well-being and performance within the context of NGOs.
+Through qualitative data collection, this study hopes to identify and share insights into the narratives of remote employees in this region and contribute to the developing understanding of effective remote work practices and their implications for wellbeing and performance within the context of NGOs.
 This study represented a broad, dynamic landscape in South Asia and the Pacific.
 It involved many countries and territories with respective cultural norms, languages, and societal dynamics.
 This study used remote employees for various NGOs based in this region.
 The NGOs involved include those interested in doing mission-driven work, including humanitarian aid, environmental conservation work, public health initiatives, and social development programs.
 This study was conducted on remote NGO staff with varying organizational structures, sizes, and program focuses.
 The variation among NGOs adds to the depth of understanding of experiences and unique challenges and opportunities as they come.
 The research setting, therefore, stretches from urban work environments with comprehensive technological infrastructure to remote and rural areas with little connectivity.
 There is a need to understand how technical access varies, as well as home office setups and local resources, to understand the issues remote employees may face in diverse settings.

-PARTICIPANTS SELECTION
+PARTICIPANT SELECTION

 Table 1

-Description of the participant’s socio-demographic characteristics
+Description of the participant’s socio-demographic characteristics.

 Socio-demographic characteristics |